 The public sector largely exists for the purposes of providing services that are too vital or impractical to be left to private markets.
-Insofar as we would not need government to exist if we all agreed on the basic assumptions of how best to coexist, political processes are the means by which we resolve disagreements about these fundamental assumptions.
+Insofar as government would be unnecessary if we all agreed on the basic assumptions of how best to coexist, political processes are how we resolve disagreements about these fundamental ideas.
 For example:

-- Should the criminal justice system be designed for the primary purpose of punishing or rehabilitating offenders? - Should we have high taxes and many services or low taxes and less services? - Should collective bargaining be a right for public sector workers?
+- Should the criminal justice system be designed primarily for the purpose of punishing or rehabilitating offenders? - Should we have high taxes and many services or low taxes and less services? - Should collective bargaining be a right for public sector workers?

-These examples are mentioned to highlight that issues in the public sphere can quickly become political.
+These examples are mentioned to highlight the fact that issues in the public sphere can quickly become political.
 Such thorny issues should be left to the political process for resolution.

 The work of Public Innovation will take existing political choices and policies as a given.
-Our theory of change is premised on the idea that by stimulating demand for greater innovation in the public sector, any necessary policy changes will occur on the natural.
+Our theory of change is premised on the idea that by stimulating demand for greater innovation in the public sector, any necessary policy changes are much more likely to occur on the natural.
 Similarly, it is vitally important that Public Innovation facilitate a conversation among diverse stakeholders who might otherwise be political rivals.